Now.

 ... if you're even thinking of doing any security engineering, you need to read this book.
 It's the first, and only, end-to-end modern security design and engineering book ever written—Bruce Schneier

-(By the way the author arranged for the complete text of the book to be available online).
+(By the way the late author arranged for the complete text of the book to be available online).

 My recent listening is 'Opus', Ryuichi Sakamoto, his final performance for a film directed by his son, Neo Sora in the last few weeks of his hugely productive life, cut short by cancer in 2023.